itsthepo/cloudquery_sumo_cspm/AWS/readme.md

 ![alt text](/AWS/screenshots/example_CIS_Framework_Dashboard.png)

-*If we wanted to do additional things like inventory with the data, this can be easy as well leveraging the work grafana already did [here](https://github.com/cloudquery/cq-provider-aws/blob/main/dashboards/grafana/aws_asset_inventory.json) by leveraging their DB queries since they used the default installation as well!*
+*If we wanted to do additional things like inventory with the data, this can be easy as well leveraging the work grafana already did [here](https://github.com/cloudquery/cq-provider-aws/blob/main/dashboards/grafana/aws_asset_inventory.json) by leveraging their DB queries since they used the default installation.*

 ## Thank you for taking the time to review this POC code and I hope that we can get this into Sumo quickly!